 The Amess family owned Churchill Island from 1872 to 1929.
-This lace collection was owned and contributed to by four generations of Amess women, see above.
+This lace collection was added to and refined over the course of three successive generations of women.

 Machine made net, trimmed with tamboured design in style of Limerick lace.